ehsansaleh/msaevaluationproject/README.md

 # msaevaluation
 This repository includes the scripts implemented for the Multiple Sequence Evaluation Project conducted at the Department of Computer Science in the University of Illinois at Urbana-Champaign.

-Here is a brief description of the folders (For more detailed information, please refer to the related folder's readme file):
+Here is a brief description of the folders.
+For more detailed information, please refer to the related folder's readme file.

     1) EasyMethodsRunningScripts:

         This folder includes the scripts for running the following alignment methods:

         Mafft Variants, Promals, ContrAlign, ProbAlign, ProbCons, Muscle, Prime, Clustal-Omega, DiAlign, KAlign, and Prank